-Sometimes it’s easiest and cheapest to book directly up north; other times, you have to split up the travel into many portions to get the best price.
-This is inconvenient, but there’s just not a straightforward answer about how to travel this far up north.
+Sometimes, it’s most accessible and cheapest to book directly up north; other times, you must split the travel into many portions to get the best price.
+This is inconvenient, but there’s no straightforward way to travel this far up north.

 The railway stops at Bodø, and the public transportation up north is severe.
-There’s a reason all Norwegians have their own car.
+There’s a reason all Norwegians have their personal car.